 Beneath Scripps Pier is one of the most popular places for photography in La Jolla and San Diego (very frequently seen on Instagram, too).

 The money shot: Go at sunset and try to catch the round sun between the pillars.
 It’s incredibly hard to do.
-Scripps Pier is a research pier located on La Jolla Shores Beach and also popular for family and engagement photos.
+Scripps Pier is a research pier located on La Jolla Shores Beach and popular for family and engagement photos.

 Ellen Browning Scripps Park